 Temples are sparse, often half-formed or half-forgotten.
 Rituals are performed under starlight, and rarely repeated.

 The Desert of Nyx is not evil—it is beyond good and evil.
 It is alien, liminal, poetic, dangerous, and holy.
-Dreams and prophecy tangle with death and silence.
-It’s the place heroes go to lose themselves, to find forbidden truths, or to vanish into myth.
+It is a place heroes go to lose themselves, to find forbidden truths, or to vanish into myth.
+The rites performed here by Nyx's followers are said to directly fuel the Nyx's Long Night, the growing pressure of darkness that threatens to lengthen the dusk across all of Hellenara.
+Aegion’s scholars fear it, the gods watch it closely, and those who enter rarely leave unchanged.

 Cult of Nyx (dominant force)